SaiprasadKrishnamurthy/concurrency/README.md

 *Pause here for a moment and think what would you do?*

 I'm sure most of you would get it right.
-Which means you've already nailed it.
+Which means you've already nailed the concurrency concepts.

 Let's not jump to the solution now.
 Instead, lets try a few solutions to this problem and reason them out.

 ## Solution 1 - 'The inefficient chef' ##
-This is the solution of an inefficient chef who can ever think of one task at a time.
+This is the solution of an inefficient chef who can only think of one task at a time.
 This chef can't even come out of a task until that is finished.
 Here is the approach.
 * Boil Pasta and wait for it to complete - 5 minutes.
 * Boil Cream and wait for it to complete - 2 minutes.